Causal Discovery with Unobserved Confounding and non-Gaussian Data: Ancestral graphs

 As a preview of the work ahead, in Example~\ref{ex:nonAncest}, we exhibit some of the complexities of discovering a non-ancestral graph by testing independence of residuals and regressors.

 \begin{example} Consider discovering ancestral relationships in the BAP displayed in Figure~\ref{fig:exampleBAP}.

-\textit{Nodes 1 and 2}: Since this is an unconfounded pair, the naive approach of regressing $Y_2$ onto $Y_1$, and then testing independence between the regressor and residual will work to certify precedence of 1 before 2.
-ParcelLiNGAM and RCD would also discover this relationship.
+\emph{Nodes 1 and 2}: For this unconfounded pair, the direct approach of regressing $Y_2$ onto $Y_1$ yields the regression coefficent $\E(Y_1Y_2)/\E(Y_1^2)=\beta_{21}$ and the residual $Y_2-\beta_{21}Y_1=\varepsilon_2$ is independent of the regressor $Y_1=\varepsilon_1$.
+This independence certifies precedence of 1 before 2 in the graph, a relationship that would be discovered by ParcelLiNGAM and RCD.